-Georgetown University Francis X. Rienzo Director of Intercollegiate Athletics Lee Reed has named Karla Ross as the new head coach of the softball program.
-Ross comes to the Hilltop with more than a decade of coaching experience, including five years as a Division I head coach.
-She brings a knowledge of the region, as well as BIG EAST Conference experience to Georgetown.
+Karla Ross was named as the new head coach of the Georgetown softball program in January 2025.
+Ross came to the Hilltop with more than a decade of coaching experience, including five years as a Division I head coach.

 Ross comes to Georgetown from DePaul University where she served as the associate head coach for one season.
 With the Blue Demons, Ross coached one NFCA First Team All-Region Great Lakes honoree as well as five College Sports Communicators All-Academic selections.